R Made Simple Programming for Vocalic R Words

 Knowledge of basic concepts and vocabulary

 This comprehensive, affordable product promotes improving language skills at home.
-Since my original review, the developers launched more decks.
-You can purchase your set at these links:
+Since my original review, the developers launched more decks: SPARK collection 2 and SPARK Junior (appropriate for children 3 years and older).

 Teddy Talker: A Sensory Approach to Speech Sound Acquisition